Should I Become a Welding Inspector?

-|Experience||Varies; certification requires 3-12 years experience*|
+|Experience||Varies; instructor certification requires 3-12 years experience, depending on education|

 |Certification||Certification may be required or preferred by employers|

 |Key Skills||Ability to perform physical work and climbing as part of the job, communication skills, familiarity with blueprint reading, familiarity with Microsoft Word and Excel|

 Step 1: Earn a Postsecondary Education

 Formal training through a community college or vocational school isn't required, but some employers seek welding inspectors with postsecondary education.
 Technical programs in welding typically last 1-2 years and result in a welding diploma or certificate.
-Topics generally include blueprint reading, metallurgy, fabrication and arc welding.
-Students also might consider 2-year associate's degree programs in welding technology.
-These programs often include general education coursework, as well as welding-specific classes in arc, gas tungsten arc and pipe welding.
+Topics generally include blueprint reading, metallurgy, fabrication, and arc welding.
+Students might also consider 2-year associate's degree programs in welding technology.
+These programs often include general education coursework as well as welding-specific classes in arc, gas tungsten arc, and pipe welding.

 Step 2: Gain Work Experience

-As new hires gain experience, they might advance to reading blueprints and using their knowledge and skills in metallurgy and welding to join, bind and fuse two or more metals together.
+As new hires gain experience, they might advance to reading blueprints and using their knowledge and skills in metallurgy and welding to join, bind, and fuse two or more metals together.
 Skilled welders might move on to even more complex tasks, such as welding difficult angles or materials, like titanium or steel.
-Advanced welders can also develop templates and models, estimate parts and labor costs and examine work for defects.
-Promotion to welding inspector could include duties like writing inspection reports, ensuring that equipment complies with engineering, welding and testing standards and training other welding staff.
+Advanced welders can also develop templates and models, estimate parts and labor costs, and examine work for defects.
+Promotion to welding inspector could include duties like writing inspection reports, ensuring that equipment complies with engineering, welding and testing standards, and training other welding staff.

 It can be helpful to participate in an apprenticeship or internship.
 Completion of an internship is one way to gain experience in the welding field.
 Some unions will assist aspiring welders in securing internships.

 Step 3: Pass Welding Inspector Certification Exam

-- Consider attaining endorsements.
+You can also consider attaining endorsements.
 CWIs also can earn supplemental inspection credentials.
 While not required, these endorsements might allow CWIs to execute inspections that might have been excluded due to customer or jurisdictional requirements, such as inspections of bridges and railroads.
 Upon passage of a qualifying codebook exam, inspectors are given a separate endorsement card and certificate of completion.